-In general there are no particular obstacles encountered.
-Points 2 and 3 on guidance to the public and environmental education call for continued work in order to ensure implementation.
-The Ministry for the Environment and Natural Resources as well as its agencies is constantly working on improving guidance and information to the public on environmental matters.
+Paragraphs 2 and 3 of Article 3 on guidance to the public and environmental education call for continued work in order to ensure implementation.
+The Ministry for the Environment and Natural Resources as well as its agencies are constantly working on improving guidance and information to the public on environmental matters.
+The Ministry will, as a follow up from this report, increase its efforts in ensuring that ministries and other authorities are aware of the Convention and what it entails, as well as promoting education and environmental awareness among the public.